Tuesday, November 12, 2024

 The road to White Cliff was an adventure in and of itself.
 Shortly after leaving Wilcannia, the tar seal ended, and the road reverted to graded red dirt.
 For the next 50km, we slowly weaved around ruts, potholes and through pools of muddy water.
 More than once, I wondered if we’d soon find ourselves bogged in the middle of the desert.

-I booked us into an Underground B&B. Like many homes in this opal mining town, our accommodation was built into a hillside alongside a miner’s active claim.
-Although, much to our host’s surprise, we rocked up a day ahead of schedule.
-Hours before we’d walked into a hotel we’d booked in Cobar, disliked it and kept driving.
+Like many homes in this opal mining town, our accommodation was built into the hillside alongside a miner’s active claim.
+Opal miner Peter Pedler (the P in PJ's) runs the place with his wife, Joanne.
+Although, much to their surprise, Edna and I rocked up a day ahead of schedule.
+Hours earlier we’d walked into a dodgy hotel I’d booked in Cobar, thought better of it and kept driving.
+As luck would have it, our unsuspecting B&B hosts, who’d been on vacation, arrived home minutes before us.

-As luck would have it, our unsuspecting B&B hosts had arrived home minutes before after being away for several days.
 Edna and I shamelessly played dumb and insisted we’d booked the correct date.
-Our hosts graciously agreed to accommodate us ahead of schedule.
-They also apologized for offering a simple pasta meal as they hadn’t restocked their pantry.
-Then after dinner, they took us on a tour of their home’s private opal mine.
+Our hosts graciously agreed to accommodate us a day ahead of schedule.
+They also apologized for only offering a simple pasta meal as they hadn’t restocked their pantry.

 Follow this link for more outback adventures as we explore Broken Hill and the Murray River.